geddy/geddy/docs/6-helpers.md

-Along with flexible template system in Geddy you have access to various built in helpers and custom helpers.
+Along with flexible template system in Nails you have access to various built in helpers and custom helpers.

 ### custom helpers
 When you create your application a `helpers` directory will be added to the `app` directory, all the files in this directory will be required when you start the server up.